clementolive/project_2/README.md

 This application presents data about Olympic games from several countries.
 A general Piechart displays total medals per country, and the user can get more specific information by clicking on a country.
 There, a line charts presents all the medals won over time by a specific country.
 The total number of athletes and participations is also displayed.

 This application is responsive with the Bootstrap CSS framework.
-I can be run on a smartphone.
+It can be run on a smartphone.

 ## Tools